Government borrowing: Domestic market only has short-term capacity – Analysts

 ▶ Click Here for Full AFCON Coverage ◀

-Financial analysts have advised the government to turn to borrow from the domestic economy as alternative financing but only in the short-term since such a move will lead to crowding out the private sector.
-While at it, the government should also introduce programs that will stimulate the private sector.
+Financial analysts have advised government to turn to borrowing from the domestic economy as alternative financing – but only in the short-term, since such a move will definitely lead to crowding out the private sector.
+While at it, government should also introduce programmes that will stimulate the private sector.

 But the World Bank’s Global Economic Prospect report on sub-Saharan Africa has indicated that the country will have a tough time borrowing from the international market this year due to its high debt portfolio.

 “The opportunity available on the domestic market for borrowing, though it seems bigger, is limited as well.
-By going to the domestic market, the government will have to choose between its programs and policies as against the crowding-out effect it will pose to businesses.
+By going to the domestic market, government will have to choose between its own programmes and policies as against the crowding out effect it will pose to businesses.

-Also commenting on the issue, Chief Executive Officer-Dalex Finance, Kenneth Thompson, said the World Bank report set the tone that it is time for all stakeholders to tighten their belts; and also a call on the government to be prudent with expenditure.
-He noted that the domestic market can finance the government, but only in the short term.
+Also commenting on the issue, Chief Executive Officer-Dalex Finance, Kenneth Thompson, said the World Bank report set the tone that it is time for all stakeholders to tighten their belts; and also a call on government to be prudent with expenditure.
+He noted that the domestic market has the capacity to finance government, but only in the short-term.

 Ghana’s Public Debt